Do you know what steps you need to take to enjoy your road or driveway in the winter, while keeping it in good shape for spring?

 What if I use a tractor with a snow blower?
 The same technique applies to tractors with snowplows or snow blowers.
 If your tractor has the ability to float the blow or blowers refrain from using this feature until the gravel or sand road is fully frozen.

-Last winter we had a February thaw that the surface of the roads became soft during the day and re froze overnight.
+Watch out for February thaw’s that the surface of the roads became soft during the day and re froze overnight.
 This also occurs with spring thaws as well.
 Just be aware of the road condition and act accordingly.